PrateekGoyal18/My-OpenCV-Scripts/README.md

-These are some of my OpenCV examples that I wrote while learning computer vision.
+These are some of my OpenCV examples that I wrote while learning basics of computer vision.